Science, Technology, Engineering and Mathematics pathway

 Outside of class time, you will be expected to complete at least another 20 hours of study each week.
 You will have access to subject-specific libraries, computer rooms and study areas across campus.
 You will also use Blackboard, the University's online learning environment.
 Tutors and academics will be available during their office hours.

 You can find detailed information about units, contact hours and programme structure on our online unit catalogue.
-Your choice of units will depend on the degree you wish to progress to.
+Your choice of units will depend on the degree you wish to progress to and your IELTS level.
 To discuss your options in detail, please contact us.